 Timing Is Everything in a News Cycle

 When it comes to promoting your event, whether it's a press conference to launch a new product or a benefit concert, timing is everything.
-Publicizing the perfect event or product at the wrong time is useless.
-On the other hand, a negative story at just the right time in the news cycle will most likely get picked up by the media.
+Publicizing your important event or product at the wrong time is useless.
+On the other hand, publicizing a story at just the right time in the news cycle will most likely get picked up by the media—as long as the information is viewed by the media as being important to the public.

-So exactly what is the news cycle, and how does it work?
+So exactly what is a news cycle, and how does a news cycle work across different news platforms?

-Let's take a look at the different kinds of media outlets because they all operate on completely different news cycles.
+Let's start by looking at the different kinds of media outlets because they all operate on completely different news cycles.

 Newspapers, whether national or local in nature, are printed once a day, typically at night.
-Even though the majority of newspapers have digital versions, online coverage only applies to breaking news, usually of a negative nature such as a school shooting or flood.
-Traditionally, newspapers operate on a 24-hour news cycle.
+Even though the majority of newspapers have digital versions, online coverage either applies to breaking news stories or stories that ran in the print edition and may be extended or shortened in length.
+Also, major publications, like The New York Times, will often include video.
+Traditionally, newspapers operate on a 24-hour news cycle—digital versions post more often.

 Because there are so many blogs out there, even though they are updated more often than print media, it's hard to make blanket statements about them.
+A blog can offer recipes for Southwestern entrees, or business leadership advice.
 Most blogs are written by one person with a keyboard.
 They might post three times a day, or, once every month.
-In general, blogs cover evergreen topics with tips and other useful information.
+In general, blogs cover evergreen topics with tips, advice, and other useful information.

 How and When to Break Your Story